 Material such as textbooks, handouts and other reading material can be converted to alternative formats including audio, electronic, enlarged and Braille.

-Assistive and Adaptive technology options include assistive listening devices, text enlarging software, closed circuit TV, closed caption decoders, alternative input devices (voice, scanners, etc.), alternative pointing devices (head pointer, trackballs, etc.), spell checkers, talking calculators, tape recorders, AlphaSmart word processors, large computer monitors, screen reader programs, and ergonomic and mini keyboards.
-Speak with Disability Resources staff about technology options that may work for you.
+Accessible technology options include assistive listening devices, text enlarging software, video magnifiers (CCTV), closed caption decoders, alternative input devices (voice, scanners, etc.), alternative pointing devices (head pointer, trackballs, etc.), spell checkers, talking calculators, tape recorders, large computer monitors, screen reader programs, and ergonomic and mini keyboards.
+Speak with Center for Accessible Resources staff about technology options that may work for you.

 Audio recording is an appropriate accommodation for many classes.
-Students can use their own recorders or check one out from Disability Resources.
+Students can use their own recorders or check one out from Center for Accessible Resources.

 Audio recorders are available on loan to record lectures and class discussions.